rinku122/portfolio/README.md

 <img src="ai.jpg" class="" alt="" />
 ```

-On class `small grey text-left` which is the first p tag ,replace the dummy text with your message ,that you want to convey to your recruiter..
+On class `small grey text-left` which is the first `<p>` in section `about` tag ,replace the dummy text with your message ,that you want to convey to your recruiter..

 ```html
 <p class="small grey text-left">